Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Abstract

 \section{Abstract}

-This paper considers the assignment of multiple mobile robots to goal locations under uncertain travel time estimates.
+This paper considers the problem of assigning multiple mobile robots to goals on transport networks with uncertain information about travel times.
 Our aim is to produce optimal assignments, such that the average waiting time at destinations is minimized.
-Our premise is that \emph{time} is the most valuable asset in the system.
-Hence, we make use of \emph{redundant} robots to counter the effect of uncertainty.
-Since solving the redundant assignment problem is strongly NP-hard, we exploit structural properties of our problem to propose a polynomial-time, near-optimal solution.
+Since noisy travel time estimates result in sub-optimal assignments, we propose a method that offers resilience to uncertainty by making use of redundant robots.
+However, solving the redundant assignment problem optimally is strongly NP-hard.
+Hence, we exploit structural properties of our mathematical problem formulation to propose a polynomial-time, near-optimal solution.
 We demonstrate that our problem can be reduced to minimizing a supermodular cost function subject to a matroid constraint.
 This allows us to develop a greedy algorithm, for which we derive sub-optimality bounds.
-A comparison with the baseline non-redundant assignment shows that redundant assignment reduces the waiting time at goals, and that this performance gap increases as noise increases.
-Finally, we evaluate our method on a mobility data set (specifying vehicle availability and passenger requests), recorded in the area of Manhattan, New York.
-Our algorithm performs in real-time, and reduces passenger waiting times when travel times are uncertain.
+We demonstrate the effectiveness of our approach with simulations on transport networks, where uncertain edge costs and uncertain node positions lead to noisy travel time estimates.
+Comparisons to benchmark algorithms show that our method performs near-optimally and significantly better than non-redundant assignment.
+Finally, our findings include results on the benefit of diversity and complementarity in redundant robot coalitions; these insights contribute towards providing resilience to uncertainty through targeted robot team compositions.